 An abortion is a hard decision and a deeply personal decision.
 It is a decision which can have a long-term effect on you.
 All of the controversy and debate can’t predict how this decision will impact you.
 More than the physical effects, it is important to consider the emotional, relational and spiritual impact of an abortion.
 How will this decision impact your mental health and well-being?
 At the LPC you can talk to your advocate about these important areas of your life.

-Whether a medical abortion or a surgical abortion, it is a medical procedure which like any medical procedure carries physical risks.
+Whether a chemical abortion or a surgical abortion, it is a procedure which like any intervention carries physical risks.
 Making an informed decision is your right.
-A provider cannot perform an abortion without your informed consent.
-Get the facts about the possible physical risks.
+A provider cannot perform an abortion without your informed consent which means getting all of your questions answered to your satisfaction.
+Get the facts about all possible risks.
 Before you consent, ask all your questions.
-You deserve to truthful, accurate and straight-forward information.
+You deserve to have full, truthful, accurate, and easy-to-understand information in order to make the best decisions.

-NOTE: The LPC offers peer counseling and accurate information about all pregnancy options; however, we do not offer or refer for abortion services or emergency contraception.
+NOTE: The LPC offers peer counseling and accurate information about all pregnancy options.
+We do not recommend, provide or refer for abortion services or emergency contraception.
 The information presented on this website is intended for general education purposes only and should not be relied upon as a substitute for professional and/or medical advice.

 Medical Abortions - Up to 9 weeks LMP